 - The nonprofit team at Point of Return expertly guides you throughout the Lorazepam Tapering process.

 - Our Enhanced Nutraceuticals are provided to help minimize Lorazepam Withdrawal.

-- We eliminate Interaction items to help make Lorazepam withdrawal more comfortable
+- We identify Interaction items to help make Lorazepam withdrawal more comfortable

 - Our physician recommended schedules allow your doctor to taper you off Lorazepam correctly.